tagohd/mono/Characters/Sam Ward.md

 * On the cross-country team with Luke, except they actually enjoy it
 * Their lack of SOUL makes them a crucial component of CURSED AL's plan

+%%
-Sudosays:: Added some bits from the plot to here.
+Sudosays:: Added some bits from the plot to here, but nothing I haven't already said.
+#trivialChange
+%%

 #character #sam-ward #unanswered-questions